Maby, MAVENCLAD patient since 2019.

 MAVENCLAD is a prescription medicine used to treat relapsing forms of multiple sclerosis (MS), to include relapsing-remitting disease and active secondary progressive disease, in adults.
 Because of its safety profile, MAVENCLAD is generally used in people who have tried another MS medicine that they could not tolerate or that has not worked well enough.

-MAVENCLAD is not recommended for use in people with clinically isolated syndrome (CIS).
 It is not known if MAVENCLAD is safe and effective in children under 18 years of age and is therefore not recommended.

 Important Safety Information